Snake: Feeding and diet

 All snakes are strictly carnivorous, preying on small animals including lizards, frogs, other snakes, small mammals, birds, eggs, fish, snails, worms, and insects.
+Because snakes are primary ambush predators, they often have to wait for a long time between each prey.
+As an adaptation to these prolonged periods of fasting, they have lost the "hunger hormone" known as ghrelin.
 Snakes cannot bite or tear their food to pieces so must swallow their prey whole.
 The eating habits of a snake are largely influenced by body size; smaller snakes eat smaller prey.
 Juvenile pythons might start out feeding on lizards or mice and graduate to small deer or antelope as an adult, for example.

 The snake's jaw is a complex structure.
 Contrary to the popular belief that snakes can dislocate their jaws, they have an extremely flexible lower jaw, the two halves of which are not rigidly attached, and numerous other joints in the skull, which allow the snake to open its mouth wide enough to swallow prey whole, even if it is larger in diameter than the snake itself.
 For example, the African egg-eating snake has flexible jaws adapted for eating eggs much larger than the diameter of its head.
 This snake has no teeth, but does have bony protrusions on the inside edge of its spine, which it uses to break the shell when eating eggs.